CitroenGames/LogSubsystem/README.md

 GetSubsystem -> IsLoggingEnabled
 ```

-Note: Logging is disabled by default and can be changed in the game's settings.
+Note: Logging is disabled by default and can be changed in the game's settings or by calling the `SetLoggingEnabled` function.

 ## Contributions
 Contributions are welcomed!
 To contribute: